EdexcelBiologyExam Board Revision

 Key Concepts

-• 1DNA structure consists of nucleotides made of a sugar, phosphate group, and nitrogenous base.
+• 1DNA is composed of nucleotides, which include a phosphate group, a sugar (deoxyribose), and a nitrogenous base.

-• 2The four nitrogenous bases in DNA are adenine (A), thymine (T), cytosine (C), and guanine (G).
+• 3There are four types of nitrogenous bases in DNA: adenine (A), thymine (T), cytosine (C), and guanine (G).

-• 3Base pairing occurs between A-T and C-G, which is crucial for DNA replication.
+• 4Base pairing occurs between A-T and C-G, which is crucial for DNA replication and protein synthesis.

 Simple Explanation